An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 Rituximab (Rituxan) was the first monoclonal antibody approved for cancer.
 This drug targets the CD-20 antigen, which is found on most B-cell lymphomas.
 It is the most commonly used biologic drug, particularly in combination with standard chemotherapy regimens.

 Rituximab is used to treat many types of CD20-positive tumors.
-Rituximab is used as a single drug for low-grade or follicular lymphoma that has either returned after being treated (relapsed) or has not been helped by other treatments (refractory).
+Rituximab is used as a single drug or in combination with chemotherapy for low-grade or follicular lymphoma.
 It is also used in combination with other drugs for other types and stages of lymphomas including diffuse large B-cell (DLBC).
 Rituximab in combination with CHOP (a regimen called R-CHOP, or CHOP-R) is used for first-line treatment of aggressive lymphomas.

 Rituximab is given by infusion.
 The treatment has mild-to-moderate short-term side effects, including nausea, fever, chills, hives, dizziness, and headache.
 Uncommon and more serious side effects are severe allergic reactions, very low blood pressure, blood abnormalities, wheezing, infections, and sudden heart events.